Turquoise (color)

+Turquoise (Note: /ˈtɜːrk(w)ɔɪz/ TUR-k(w)oyz) is a cyan color, based on the mineral of the same name.

+The X11 color named turquoise is displayed on the right.

+Names

-Turquoise (/ˈtɜːrk(w)ɔɪz/ TUR-k(w)oyz) is a cyan color, based on the mineral of the same name.
-The word turquoise dates to the 17th century and is derived from the French turquois, meaning 'Turkish', because the mineral was first brought to Europe through Turkey from mines in the historical Khorasan province of Iran (Persia) and Afghanistan today.
+The word turquoise dates to the 16th century and is derived from the Old French turquois meaning "Turkish" because the mineral was first brought to Europe through the Ottoman Empire from the mines in the historical Khorasan province of Iran (Persia).
+The name is considered a misnomer, as the mineral came from Persia and is not found in Turkey.
 The first recorded use of turquoise as a color name in English was in 1573.

-The X11 color named turquoise is displayed on the right.
+Pliny the Elder referred to the mineral as callais (from Ancient Greek κάλαϊς) and the Aztecs knew it as chalchihuitl.

+In professional mineralogy, until the mid-19th century, the scientific names kalaite or azure spar were also used, which simultaneously provided a version of the mineral origin of turquoise.
+However, these terms did not become widespread and gradually fell out of use.

 Turquoise gemstones

 The turquoise gemstone is the namesake for the color.

-Turquoise is an opaque, blue-to-green mineral that is a hydrous phosphate of copper and aluminium, with the chemical formula CuAl_{6}(PO_{4})_{4}(OH)_{8}·4H_{2}O. It is rare and valuable in finer grades and has been prized as a gem and ornamental stone for thousands of years owing to its unique hue.
+Turquoise is an opaque, blue-to-green mineral that is a hydrous phosphate of copper and aluminium, with the chemical formula Cu Al_{6}(P O_{4})_{4}(OH)_{8}·4H_{2}O. It is rare and valuable in finer grades and has been prized as a gem and ornamental stone for thousands of years owing to its unique hue.